joeltg/ozymandias/README.md

 This project is a modern MIT Scheme environment in the browser that tries its best to be friendly and usable.

 ## Usage
-The editor is a little different than the usual editor/repl split, and is more similar to [LightTable](http://lighttable.com/) or the [Hydrogen plugin](https://atom.io/packages/hydrogen) for Atom than traditional editors.
-Expressions are evaluated it with `Ctrl-Enter` (or `Cmd-Enter`), and results and inserted inline below each expression.
+Ozymandias is a little different than the usual editor/repl split, and is more similar to [LightTable](http://lighttable.com/) or the [Hydrogen plugin](https://atom.io/packages/hydrogen) for Atom than traditional editors.
+Expressions are evaluated with `Ctrl-Enter` (or `Cmd-Enter`), and results are inlined below each expression.

 ![evaluation](https://raw.githubusercontent.com/joeltg/ozymandias/master/docs/images/a.gif)